inlife/nexrender/README.md

 ### Assets

-We've successfully rendered a static project file using nexrender, however there is no much point doing that unless we are going to add some dynamic data in to the mix.
+We've successfully rendered a static project file using nexrender, however, there is no much point doing that unless we are going to add some dynamic data into the mix.

 A way to implement something like that is to add an `asset` to our job definition: